sergiocorreia/reghdfe/Readme.md

 ## Recent Updates

+* 3.2 Fixed [bug](../../issues/33) where a slopes-only model (i.e. no constant or intercepts) returned incorrect alphas (estimates for the fixed effects).
+Note that the estimates for the betas were unaffected.
+Thanks to [Matthieu Gomez](https://github.com/matthieugomez) for the bug report
 * 3.1 Improved syntax for the `cache()` and `stage()` options
 * 3.0 Three key changes: i) faster underlying algorithm (symmetric transforms and cg acceleration perform much better on "hard" cases); ii) slow parts rewritten in mata, iii) simpler syntax
 * 2.2 [internal] murphy-topel (unadjusted, robust, cluster), double-or-nothing IV/control function